-BuyerAssist launches with $2M in funding to help B2B sales team keep their buyers engaged – TechCrunch
+BuyerAssist launches with $2M in funding to help B2B sales teams keep their buyers engaged – TechCrunch

 During its beta stage, BuyerAssist worked with four companies.
 The platform is currently focused on enterprise software and SaaS companies that do a lot of their sales remotely, but can be used for any complex sales process that involves multiple calls and emails.
 Other sectors BuyerAssist wants to enter include manufacturing and financial services.

 BuyerAssist is part of a new crop of startups focused on helping vendors and buyers work together on complicated sales.
-Others include Accord, MetaCX, Dealpoint and Redcapped.io.
+Others include Accord, MetaCX, Dealpoint and Recapped.io.
 HN said that the space is still very new, so companies are still figuring out their positioning.
 In BuyerAssist’s case, this means focusing on buyer engagement, instead of mutual success plans or collaborations, from the beginning.
-HN said the company will double down on investing in two key areas of product development: building its enterprise grade product to support complex sales and becoming the preferred way for buying teams to engage with BuyerAssist’s clients.
+HN said the company will double down on investing in two key areas of product development: building its enterprise-grade product to support complex sales and becoming the preferred way for buying teams to engage with BuyerAssist’s clients.

-In statement about the investment, Stellaris Venture Partners partner Alok Goyal said, “As a venture capitalist focusing on the SaaS space, we get to see hundreds of teams.
+In a statement about the investment, Stellaris Venture Partners partner Alok Goyal said, “As a venture capitalist focusing on the SaaS space, we get to see hundreds of teams.
 But it is very rare to find teams that create a perfect storm of domain expertise, functional expertise in different areas of building SaaS companies and at the same time bringing the perfect complementarity between the founders.”

 Anupam Rastogi, a partner at Emergent Ventures, said “What excites me about BuyerAssist is that it focuses on reducing friction between buyers and sellers.
 Buyers want more flexibility and less noise.
 Sellers want to run a more consistent sales process.
-BuyerAssist facilitates this, and enables both to build a long term partnership.
+BuyerAssist facilitates this, and enables both to build a long-term partnership.
 This is where we see the industry heading in the years and decades to come.”